Ashcombe Primary School

 Online Sexual Abuse

-Online sexual abuse involved the use of technology to manipulate, exploit, coerce or intimidate a child to (but not limited to) engage in sexual activity, produce sexual material/content, force a child to look at or watch sexual activities, encourage a child to behave in sexually inappropriate ways or groom a child in preparation for sexual abuse (either online or offline).
+Online sexual abuse involves the use of technology to manipulate, exploit, coerce or intimidate a child to (but not limited to) engage in sexual activity, produce sexual material/content, force a child to look at or watch sexual activities, encourage a child to behave in sexually inappropriate ways or groom a child in preparation for sexual abuse (either online or offline).
 It can also involve directing others to, or coordinating, the abuse of children online.
 As with other forms of sexual abuse, online abuse can be misunderstood by the child and others as being consensual, occurring without the child’s immediate recognition or understanding of abusive or exploitative conduct.
 In addition, fear of what might happen if they do not comply can also be a significant influencing factor.
 No child under the age of 18 can consent to being abused or exploited.
 Financial gain can be a feature of online child sexual abuse, it can involve serious organised crime and it can be carried out by either adults or peers.

 The topic of online safety is considerable and can be linked to issues such as child sexual exploitation, bullying and radicalisation.
 Issues can be categorised into three areas of risk: